micmejia/bible-dump/AMPC/Matthew/Matt 9.md

-Go and learn what this means: I desire mercy [that is, [^i]readiness to help those in trouble] and not sacrifice _and_ sacrificial victims.
+Go and learn what this means: I desire mercy [that is, readiness to help those in trouble] and not sacrifice _and_ sacrificial victims.
 For I came not to call _and_ invite [to repentance] the righteous (those who are upright and in right standing with God), but sinners (the erring ones and all those not free from sin).